tower garden

 Transferring Seedlings

-Transferring seedlings into your tower is a pretty simple process.
-The first step is knowing WHEN to transfer.
-Seedlings are ready to be transferred to your tower when you see a combination of the following signs:
+Transferring seedlings into your tower is a simple process.
+Seedlings are ready to be transferred when you see a combination of the following signs:

-• Two true leaves have formed (the best sign) – the first two leaves you see from your seedling are not actually leaves.
-They are called cotyledons, which are parts of the seed embryo.
-Wait until you see two true leaves form (four “leaves” total).
+• Four leaves have formed (the best sign) – the first two leaves you see from your seedling are called cotyledons, which are parts of the seed embryo.
+Wait until you see two more leaves form on your seedling (four “leaves” total).

-• Seedlings reach 1 – 2 inches tall – by the time they reach this height, two true leaves have usually formed and they are probably ready to be transferred.
+• Seedlings reach 1 – 2 inches tall – by the time they reach this height, four leaves have usually formed and they are probably ready to be transferred.

 Transferring seedlings is really easy:

-Step 2: Push the rockwool cube all the way down.
+Step 3: Push the rockwool cube all the way down.
 Use your finger and push the rockwool cube all the way down, making sure it’s touching the bottom of the net pot.
-This ensures the rockwool cube will get enough water; if the cube isn't inserted all the way it may not get watered.
+This ensures the rockwool cube will get enough water; if the cube isn't inserted all the way it may not get watered evenly.

 Set Timers